sap-tutorials/Tutorials/tutorials/cp-kyma-getting-started/cp-kyma-getting-started.md

     !![SAP-Cloud-Platform-Trial](kyma-getting-started-02.png)

 2. In case you don't have the entitlement in your account you need to add it now in order to continue.
-Without the entitlement you won't be able to enable the Kyma runtime for your SAP Cloud Platform account.
+Without the entitlement you won't be able to enable the Kyma runtime for your account.

     Click **Configure Entitlements**.